 When you're trying to find new pals, look no further than your own backyard.
 After all, you live by them, you see them pretty much every day, and you share a love of your city and state.
 Why not become friends with your neighbors?
-Here are a few tips on how to introduce yourself and create a bond.

 Look for Opportunities to Say Hello

-You can't meet your neighbors if you're hiding out inside your house.
+You can't meet your neighbors if you're always inside your house.
 Spend a little time outside just watching things that happen in your neighborhood.
 When you become more familiar with the routines of your neighbors, walk over and introduce yourself.
 A good rule of thumb is to keep it short in the beginning.
 Tell your neighbor you just wanted to introduce yourself.
 Ask them questions like:

 - How long have you lived here?